mikufan76/Old-Code/README.md

 # Old-Code
- I want to keep all my old code in one place.
-This code does not represent my current ability :)
+My very old code!
+We all started somewhere!
+This does not represent my current abilities